ADD NV Privacy Statement

 5.2.1 Processors within KBC Group

-The following control issues are outsourced to KBC group functions:
+ADD relies on entities within KBC group as processors.
+For example, the following control issues are outsourced to KBC group functions:

-- the compliance function
+- Compliance function (DPO)

 5.2.2 Processors characteristic of the insurance sector

 ADD uses specialist third parties in Belgium and abroad to perform some processing operations.
 Such parties include: